PURDUE WIRELESS OPTIONS

 - Those traveling and visitors from participating institutions can join eduroam with credentials from their home institution.

-- A list of US-based and international participants is available on the eduroam website, which also contains details about some schools’ support sites for users.
+- A list of US-based and international participants is available on the eduroam website.
+You can find their FAQ here.

 (NOTE: Individuals with Purdue guest access will need to follow the instructions below and substitute the account credentials provided in place of career account credentials.)